HParklab/IFUM/README.md

 ## Known Limitations

-It's important to be aware that IEFFEUM's accuracy can be significantly reduced (typically biased towards unstable) when working with:
+It's important to be aware that IFUM's accuracy can be significantly reduced (typically biased towards unstable) when working with:
 - Membrane proteins
 - Monomeric structure of obligatory oligomers
 - Proteins with inaccurate or low-quality folded state structures (i.e., poor-quality PDB input)

-These limitations stem from the fact that IEFFEUM was trained with soluble proteins in a PBS buffer environment.
+These limitations stem from the fact that IFUM was trained with soluble proteins in a PBS buffer environment.